 I’m very very close to a lot of my family members.
 I spent A LOT of time with my grandparents when I was growing up.
 I’m close to my aunts and uncles and cousins.
 But out of everybody, I’m definitely closest to my mom.
 It wasn’t always like that, but as I started getting older and older, we grew a lot closer.
 I can’t really say in words how close we are except that she’s not only my mom, she’s really my best friend.

 Why did I spend so much time talking about my family?
 Well, I think that your friends and family totally shape who you are or who you aren’t and you really don’t know a person until you know their friends and family.

 So back to me.
 When I’m not quilting or sewing, I like to read, work out, and organize.
 I consider myself to be very much left-brain/Type A. In fact, I’m often referred to as a robot.
 Additionally, I’m quite the introvert.
 During the weekdays, I have a real job.
-I work at a health care IT company and I am a Financial Analyst, which means I work with a lot of spreadsheets.
+I work at a health care IT company and I am a Lead Financial Analyst, which means I work with a lot of spreadsheets.
 That sounds really boring and probably is to most people, but I absolutely love it.

 That pretty much sums me up in a nut shell minus a few fun facts:

 - I’m allergic to the sun and am almost pale enough to blind people.